 A typical appliance repair emergency might be a leak or smoke or even flames coming from the household appliance.

-In the event of an appliance emergency, unplug the appliance right away and call Swift Appliance Repair for local appliance repair.
+In the event of an appliance emergency in Jacksonville FL, unplug the appliance right away and call Swift Appliance Repair for local appliance repair.
 If there’s an electrical fire involving one of the large or small appliances inside of your home, we advise calling the local fire department even before you try to extinguish the fire yourself.

 An electrical fire from an appliance can be scary and extremely dangerous, but there are a few steps to be prepared in case of an emergency.
 If an electrical appliance goes up in flames, it’s important to not panic and remain calm.
 Follow these simple guidelines to help keep your home safe from electrical fires.